 - Add the heavy cream, pumpkin puree, vanilla extract, flour, and spices and mix again.

-- Beat in the eggs one at a time until just mixed in.
-Do not over mix the batter because that can cause the cheesecake to puff up as it bakes and then crack as it deflates and cools.
+BRUCREW TIP: Do NOT over mix the batter because that can cause the cheesecake to puff up as it bakes and then crack as it deflates and cools.

-- Decorate the top of the Pumpkin Cheesecake with Cool Whip swirls, extra gingersnap cookies, and a dusting of pumpkin pie spice right before serving.
+- Decorate the top of the cheesecake with Cool Whip swirls, gingersnap cookies, and a dusting of pumpkin pie spice right before serving.
 Or use this homemade whipped cream, if you prefer.

 - Use a mixture of granulated and brown sugar in the cheesecake batter.
 The addition of brown sugar deepens the flavor and adds subtle hints of molasses to your final product.

 - Line your pan with parchment paper before pressing the cookie crust into the pan.
 You will be able to remove this easily after the cheesecake cools.